 2 | The 500 Lohan Statues at Vihara Ksitigarbha Bodhisattva Temple

 Only recently opened in February 2017, the Vihara Ksitigarbha Bodhisattva or also known as the 500 Lohan Temple is a truly magnificent site.
-Situated about 10Km west from the heart of Tanjung Pinang, the Buddhist temple features an impressive 500 life size sculptures of Lohan/Luohan, otherwise known as Arhat, the term used for souls who have attained nirvana or those who have far advanced up the path to Enlightenment.
-Each of the 500 sculptures is extremely lifelike capturing characteristics, facial features and postures of the lohans.
+Situated about 10Km west from the heart of Tanjung Pinang, the Buddhist temple features an impressive 500 life-size sculptures of Lohan/Luohan, otherwise known as Arhat, the term used for souls who have attained nirvana or those who have far advanced up the path to Enlightenment.
+Each of the 500 sculptures is extremely lifelike capturing characteristics, facial features, and postures of the lohans.
 There is a sense of orderly formation and movement at the same time.
 This fascinating sight is definitely every photographer's wonderland.

 3 | The Grotto of the Virgin Mary

 It may come as a surprise to discover how in this predominantly Muslim island you will suddenly find a Grotto dedicated to the Virgin Mary.
 Located by the long Trikora Beach and secluded from the main road is a small Catholic Church, with further behind it a grotto with the statue of the Virgin Mary similar to the one in Lourdes.
-Here the grotto is surrounded by beautifully flowering bougainvilleas, providing that peaceful ambience to passers by to pray and meditate.
+Here the grotto is surrounded by beautifully flowering bougainvilleas, providing that peaceful ambiance to passers-by to pray and meditate.
 Additionally nearby is also the Way of the Cross with the 14 stations of devotion following the sufferings on the last day of Jesus Christ who died on the Cross.

 The guide will tell you that the grotto and church were built by Vietnamese refugees who at the time fled to Bintan and Batam to escape atrocities that were happening in their homeland.
 On the island of Galang close to the nearby island of Batam and connected by a long bridge are remnants of the Vietnam Refugee Camp, which has long been deserted but is now kept as a living museum.